rafaoncloud/secure-chat-java-8/README.md

-#### This is an academic assignment were we applied security policies in a chat service.
+#### This is an academic assignment where we applied security policies in a chat service.
 Consider it only for learning purposes.

 # 1. Introduction